pipecraft2/user_guide/doc/example_analyses_FunBarONT.rst

 - **medaka_model** (default: r1041_e82_400bps_hac_variant_v4.3.0) - Select the medaka model based on your flowcell, kit, and basecaller.
 In this example should set to  **r1041_e82_260bps_sup_variant_g632**.
 - **racon_quality_threshold** (default: 20) - Minimum average base quality for windows used by Racon.
 - **racon_window_length** (default: 100) - Window length used by Racon for polishing.

+**Why these settings for this ONT ITS data:**

+- **What `racon_quality_threshold = 20` means:** similar to chopper, this threshold uses **Phred Q-scores**, where **Q20 ≈ 1% expected error per base**.
+In Racon, this is not “keep/discard the whole read”; instead it is used to decide which **local windows** of the read are trusted enough to drive corrections.
+The goal is to prevent low-quality tails or error-rich segments from “pulling” the consensus away from the true ITS sequence.

+- **Why 20 is reasonable here:** after chopper filtering and clustering, most remaining reads are informative, but ONT errors are still present (especially indels in homopolymers).
+Setting the window threshold to Q20 makes Racon focus on the more reliable parts of alignments, and then **Medaka** further improves the consensus by correcting systematic ONT errors.

+- **What `racon_window_length = 100` means:** Racon evaluates quality and corrections in windows.
+A 100 bp window is a compromise for ITS-length amplicons: it is long enough to average out per-base noise (stability) but short enough to remain sensitive to localized error hotspots.

+Tuning tips:

+- If you see over-correction or unstable consensuses (few reads per cluster, noisy data), try lowering `racon_quality_threshold` (e.g., 15–18) and/or reducing `racon_window_length`.
+- If your basecalling is very high quality and clusters have good depth, a higher threshold can yield a cleaner consensus, but may reduce how much of each read contributes to polishing.

 |medaka_model_selection|
 |medaka_model|